RealDoigt/ConsolePaint/README.md

 # ConsolePaint
-ConsolePaint is a work in progress Console UI library for .Net which doesn't use unmanaged and windows exclusive libraries.
+ConsolePaint is a Console UI library for .Net which doesn't use unmanaged and windows exclusive libraries.
 It can also handle images and display them in the console window.

 # How to Install
 ## Visual Studio Code